 - Risk transfer, usually to an insurance company

-A risk management framework such as COSO’s Enterprise Risk Management-Integrated Framework or ISO 31000: 2018, Risk management, can help guide you through decision-making in the risk management process.
+A risk management framework such as Committee of Sponsoring Organizations (COSO) Enterprise Risk Management-Integrated Framework or ISO 31000 can help guide you through decision-making in the risk management process.

-Circumstances change.
-Regulations and industry standards get updated.
-Cybercriminals adopt new techniques for breaching systems.
-Staying on top of risk is a continuous process, and can be challenging.
-Fortunately, digital solutions can do much of the work for you, automating your risk management and leaving you free to focus on the business at hand: keeping your clients and customers satisfied and maximizing profits.
+Circumstances change over time.
+Regulations and industry standards get updated; cybercriminals adopt new techniques for breaching systems.
+Staying on top of risk is a constant process and can be challenging.
+Fortunately, digital solutions can automate much risk management work for you, leaving you free to focus on the business: keeping your clients and customers satisfied and maximizing profits.